1. Why should I publish a book?

 People often write books about techniques, practices, processes, policies that they know well.
 They are Subject Matter Experts.
 But other writers, narrative nonfiction writers, are not experts but explorers.
 Their books take us on an expedition.
 We share in the writer’s curiosity as we, alongside our author and guide, take a deep dive into a subject.
-A school of journalism, known as New Journalism and made famous by American writer Tom Wolfe, approached their topics, not as experts but as explorers.
-Writers of this kind of nonfiction use fiction techniques are excellent observers and thoughtful interviewers and generally provide a fly-on-the-wall feeling to the events they describe.
+Writers of this kind of nonfiction use fiction techniques, are excellent observers, and thoughtful interviewers and generally provide a fly-on-the-wall feeling to the events they describe.

 7. How long does it take to write a book?

 The distance/time to your finish line—your completed manuscript—is an equation.
 The average nonfiction book is 30,000 words.
 If you write 300 words a day, your book will take 100 days.
 Think about setting not just a deadline for completion but mini-milestones.
 Breaking a task into smaller bites is widely accepted as a way to succeed.
 Once you have the first draft, you’ll require more time to revise and rewrite as needed.
-Revisions are required.
 A first draft is not something that you want to publish!
-If you are self-publishing, you’ll have it proofread and then format it for printing.
+If you are self-publishing, you’ll next need to have it proofread and then formated for printing.
 Plan on another 90 days or so to finish these last steps.